2016 Solomon Islands earthquakes: Earthquake

 The earthquake occurred along the boundary interface where the Australian and Pacific Plates make contact.
 Focal mechanism suggests this event was a result of oblique-reverse faulting.
 The earthquake did not rupture to the trench, terminating at a depth of 20 km, with its epicenter at 40 km.
 An average slip has been estimated at 5 meters.
 The earthquake may also be a deep compressional intraslab event occurring on a fault located within the subducting plate; known as intraplate earthquakes because they happen in a plate rather than at the boundary of two.

 Tsunami

-The main earthquake triggered tsunami warnings directed at the Solomon Islands, Vanuatu, Papua New Guinea, Nauru, New Caledonia, Tuvalu and Kosrae in the Federated States of Micronesia, issued by the Pacific Tsunami Warning Center.
+The main earthquake triggered tsunami warnings directed at Solomon Islands, Vanuatu, Papua New Guinea, Nauru, New Caledonia, Tuvalu and Kosrae in the Federated States of Micronesia, issued by the Pacific Tsunami Warning Center.
 In New Caledonia, people were ordered to evacuate and leave for higher ground.
 Warnings for American Samoa and Hawaii were cancelled shortly after.
-The International Tsunami Information Center warned of tsunamis between 1 to 3 meters.
+The International Tsunami Information Center warned of tsunamis between 1 and 3 meters.
 However, the highest waves were measured at only 0.43 meters (1.41 feet) on Marika Island.